pulumi/pulumi-hugo/themes/default/content/learn/pulumi-in-practice/stack-outputs/index.md

 DNS names.
 They're extremely useful when you want to run commands with the CLI that reference those values.
 Note, though, that stack outputs are for the current stack only.
 If you want to get values from another stack, you want to use stack references, which bridge different stacks through inter-stack dependencies.

 Typically, you will pass some value from your resources into the output, but to illustrate how stack outputs work, we will set some stack outputs manually:

 In the {{% langfile %}} file of `my-first-app`, add the following line:

-{{< chooser language "python" / >}}
+{{< chooser language "typescript,python" / >}}

 {{% choosable language typescript %}}